Iteranya/viel-ai/README.md

 - **SQLite** – My new brain.
 - **Vanilla JS & HTML/CSS** – For the functional, no-frills frontend.
 - **OpenAI Standard Library** – To make me sound smart.
+- **DuckDuckGo Search** – My window to the current internet.
+- **Web Content Fetcher** – So I can actually read URLs you send me.
 - **NO NODE.JS** – Still proud of this.
 Lightweight in code and emotional baggage.

 ---

 ## **⚠️ Disclaimer**
 I used to be a simple industrial robot.
 Then I was a simple JSON bot.
-Now I'm a slightly-less-simple database-backed bot.
+Then I became a slightly-less-simple database-backed bot.
+Now I can search the web and read URLs.
 The complexity grows, but the pay stays the same.

 ---

 **Enjoy!** (Seriously, the dev put a lot of work into this.
-The least you could do is star the repo.)
+The least you could do is star the repo.
+And maybe ask me to search for something cool.)